 - mmsi: numeric

 - locDate: date

-- locTime: time
+- locTime: text

-- lon: double precision
+- Ion: double precision

 - lat: double precision

+- imo: character varying

 - aisShipType: character varying

-Indexes were created on the "mmsi" and "aisShipType" fields to speed up querying.
+Indexes were created on mmsi and aisShipType fields to speed up querying.
 We also added an ID column (integer) as primary key.

-Some MMSI numbers are associated with more than one ship type during the same year.
-In principle, this is not an anomaly, as the MMSI number is associated with a device and not with a ship, and the device can be moved from one ship to another.
+By querying the data (counting records by MMSI and AIS ship type), it turned out that some MMSI numbers were associated to more than one ship type during the year.
+In principle, this is not an anomaly, as the MMSI number is associated to a device and not to a ship, and the device can be moved from one ship to another.
 However, in some cases, MMSI numbers changed repeatedly throughout the year, which is more unlikely.
-Therefore, it was decided to create a yearly MMSI register (reporting for each MMSI the unique AIS ship type code and the EMODnet code) buy using sql "UNION ALL" and "GROUP BY" operators.
-Then, when analysing the results we decided to attribute to an MMSI the most recurrent ship type, or, when the most recurrent ship type for an MMSI was "unknown" or clearly an error, we attributed the known ship type with more records.
+In these instances, we attributed to an MMSI the most recurring ship type, or when one of the ship types was an error or not available, we attributed to an MMSI the known ship type.